joelmukuthu/angular-snapscroll/DOCS.md

 ### before-snap
-is a callback executed before snapping occurs. the callback is passed a `snapIndex` parameter, which is the index being snapped to. returning `false` from this callback will prevent snapping. you can also override the next `snapIndex` by returning a number.
+is a callback executed before snapping occurs. the callback is passed a `snapIndex` parameter, which is the index being snapped to, and an `$event` parameter, which is the event triggering the snapping, if available (e.g.
+WheelEvent if it was the mousewheel or KeyboardEvent if it was an arrow key). returning `false` from this callback will prevent snapping. you can also override the next `snapIndex` by returning a number.
 ```javascript
 angular.controller('MainCtrl', function ($scope) {
     $scope.beforeSnap = function (snapIndex) {